keu/docs/astro/api-keys.md

 description: Create Deployment API keys to make requests to Airflow's REST API and set up a CI/CD pipeline.
 ---

-## Overview

-This guide provides instructions for how to create API keys for Deployments on Astro.
 You can use API keys to programmatically deploy DAGs to a Deployment on Astro.

 You can use a Deployment API key to: